Texas, Social Media, and Pickup Basketball

 Yes, once upon a time I–like Bo and “Primetime”–was a single season, two-sport athlete.

 It was the winter of my twelfth year and I was playing right wing for my local youth hockey team when I heard about an upcoming CYO basketball tryout.
 The year before, I had become obsessed with the college game and each Saturday I would watch hours of it and then head outside to shoot baskets in my driveway.
 So, when I found out that tryouts were happening, I jumped at the opportunity (ignoring the obvious reality that, if I made the club, there was no way I could do both since many of the games and practices conflicted).
+It would be interested in to see how they would do in a fantasy basketball team.
+If you are interested in finding out more you might want to check out this site for more information.

 I ended up making the basketball team and what followed was–as expected–a disaster.
 Some weeks, I skipped hockey and my teammates would be upset.
 Other times, I missed basketball and those teammates would get angry.